Art-Sells/Arells/Build-Notes.md

 - Restructure P/K ENV NAME

 ### Last Resort
-- Create separate Wallet to handle where we get our 3% fee...
+- Create separate Wallet to handle where we get our 6% fee...

+### Expand into other Base Tokens
+- look for other token pairs and expand Arells (sell to other holders) to that.